-Foundation-Endowed Scholarships are made possible by individual donations to the College.
+Foundation-Endowed Scholarships: Scholarships made possible by individual donations to the College.
 These scholarships have specific criteria for awarding recipients.
 The scholarship application is available online and in the Financial Aid Office January 1 through March 1 of each award year.
 Applications for the Taylor/Pitts Presidential Scholarship are available in the President's Office on the Wesson Campus.

-Leadership Scholarships are one time awards in the amounts of \$500 or \$1,000 for the freshman year only.
+Leadership Scholarships: Scholarships are one time awards in the amounts of \$500 or \$1,000 for the freshman year only.
 Scholarships will be used to reward outstanding leadership among students through their high school and/or community service activities.
 Recipients must be enrolled in at least 15 semester hours and maintain a 3.0 GPA each term.

-Athletic - Service Scholarships are awarded to qualified students who have special skills, talents, or abilities.
-They are awarded by the coaches or managers of these respective programs: football, basketball, baseball, fast-pitch, tennis, golf, band, choir, cheerleader, trailblazer, news, and annual.
+Athletic/Service Scholarships: Scholarships awarded to qualified students who have special skills, talents, or abilities.
+They are awarded by the coaches or managers of these respective programs: football, basketball, baseball, fast-pitch, archery, tennis, golf, band, choir, cheer, trailblazer, newspaper, Trillium, and SGA.

-Recognition Scholarships are awarded to students who have excelled in academic and skills competitions sponsored by the College.
+Recognition Scholarships: Scholarships are awarded to students who have excelled in academic and skills competitions sponsored by the College.
 Recipients must be enrolled in at least 15 semester hours and maintain a 3.0 GPA each term.